 3.1 A student after securing admission shall complete the B.Tech. programme in a minimum period of four academic years (8 semesters), and a maximum period of eight academic years (16 semesters) starting from the date of commencement of first year first semester.
+However, he/she is permitted to write the examinations for two more years after eight academic years of course work, failing which he/she shall forfeit his/her seat in B.Tech course.

-Each student shall secure 160 credits (with CGPA $\geq$ 5) required for the completion of the under graduate programme and award of the B.Tech. degree.
+Each student shall secure 160 credits (with CGPA \geq 5) required for the completion of the under graduate programme and award of the B.Tech. degree.